CLI Reference

 Persist through multiple screenshots |

-haptix clear-annotations
+haptix tool clear-annotations

 Remove all annotations.